Rafaelmdcarneiro/msdos_rust/README.md

-# msdos_emulator_rust
-MSDOS Emulator en Rust, con dos funciones basicas echo y exit.
+# MSDOS Emulator in Rust, with basic echo and exit functions.

-Crea un nuevo proyecto con cargo:
+Create a new project with job title:

-cargo new msdos_emulator
+cargo new msdos_rust

-Sustituye el codigo dentro de src/main.rs con el que esta aqui en raiz.

-Ejecuta el proyecto con:
+Replace the code inside src/main.rs with him who is here at the root.

+Execute the project with:

 cargo run